The Vanishing Point

 Organizational memory is designed for efficiency, clarity, action.
 Dashboards with green and red lights.
 Reports with clear recommendations.
 Systems that surface signals and filter noise.

 But what about knowledge that doesn't fit?
-The foam strike that's neither green nor red?
 The pattern visible only across silos?
 The risk that shows up as drift, not spike?

 This is antimemetic knowledge.
 Information that organizational systems reject because they can't digest it.
 Here's why certain knowledge can't stick:

 Stories beat specifics.
-Organizations make sense through stories.
+Organizations make sense through narrative.
 Beginning, middle, end.
 But some knowledge won't fit narrative shapes.
-Those seventy-nine foam strikes before Columbia weren't a story.
-They were scattered data points, each unique, forming a pattern too subtle for narrative.
+Seventy-nine foam strikes before Columbia weren't a story.
+They were scattered data points, each explained away individually, forming a pattern too subtle for narrative.

 Category problems.
 Anthropologist Mary Douglas showed that "dirt" is just "matter out of place."
 Stuff that doesn't fit our categories.
 Antimemetic knowledge is cognitive dirt.
-Foam strikes weren't "safety incidents" (no injuries) or "normal operations" (something broke).
-They lived between categories.
-Impossible to process.
+It lives between categories.
+Impossible to process, so impossible to remember.

 No owner.
 Memory is social.
 We remember through others, with others.
 But antimemetic knowledge often lacks ownership.
-Who owned the foam strike issue?
-Safety?
-Engineering?
-Operations?
 When knowledge belongs to everyone and no one, it disappears.

 Convenient forgetting.
 Organizations unconsciously forget information that would be costly to remember.
-For NASA, truly remembering foam strikes meant questioning the Shuttle program's safety.
-The knowledge wasn't suppressed.
-It just couldn't overcome institutional inertia.
+Truly remembering certain risks might mean questioning the entire business model.
+The knowledge isn't suppressed.
+It just can't overcome institutional inertia.

 This isn't rare.
-It's everywhere.
 Your organization is swimming in information its architecture can't process.
 This knowledge exists in your systems right now.
 Your organization can't see it.
 Not won't.
 Can't.

 The Recursive Abyss